sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(articles.get('/cats-better-than-dogs')).toBe(5)
 -->

-The problem here is that the main function’s logic, incrementing of the count, is implemented twice: for the case when we already have voted for that URL and when we’re voting for the first time.
-So every time we need to update this logic, we need to make changes in two places.
+The problem here is that the main function’s logic, incrementing the count, is implemented twice: for the case when we have already voted for that URL and when we’re voting for the first time.
+So, every time we need to update this logic, we have to make changes in two places.
 We need to write two sets of very similar tests to make sure both branches work as expected, otherwise, they’ll eventually diverge, and we’ll have hard-to-debug issues.

-Let’s make the main logic unconditional, but prepare the state if necessary before running this logic:
+Let’s make the main logic unconditional, and prepare the state if necessary before running this logic:

 ```js
 function counter() {